pvamos/wait-for/README.md

 Supports customizable timeouts, silent operation, and strict mode checks, allowing for versatile and robust startup or deployment scripts.

-The script is now usable both with Bash and Dash
+The script is now usable both with Bash and Ash
  (a fork of Kenneth Almquist's ash shell integrated to BusyBox).

  https://en.wikipedia.org/wiki/Almquist_shell

-Dash / BusyBox is used in distributions like Alpine Linux, DSLinux, and Linux-based router firmware such as OpenWrt, Tomato and DD-WRT.
+Ash / BusyBox is used in distributions like Alpine Linux, DSLinux, and Linux-based router firmware such as OpenWrt, Tomato and DD-WRT.
 Alpine Linux is popular for building small container images for Docker or K8s.

 ## Requirements

-Since it is a pure bash/dash script, it does not have any external dependencies on systems with BusyBox, like Alpine Linux, as all commands are provided by BusyBox (through symlinks).
+Since it is a pure bash/ash script, it does not have any external dependencies on systems with BusyBox, like Alpine Linux, as all commands are provided by BusyBox (through symlinks).